One piece wrapped in tin-foil

 ALLERGENS: MILK and MILK protein.

-ODOR: it releases the typical goat and barn scents combined with a smell of dried porcini mushrooms, woodland undergrowth and mould.
+ODOR: it releases the typical sheep, goat and barn scents combined with a smell of dried porcini mushrooms, woodland undergrowth and butter.

 Food pairing: this is a meditation cheese that can be served at any point of the meal and in different ways.
-As an aperitivo, antipasto and on a cheese platter it will enhance the variety served.
-It can be used to make main courses like risotto or in stuffed pasta like ravioli, and to make sauces for side dishes or as a dessert cheese paired with a sweet wine.
+As an antipasto, with aperitivo on a cheese platter it will enhance the variety served.
+It can be used to make main courses like risotto or in stuffed pasta like ravioli, and to make sauces for side dishes or as a dessert cheese paired with a sweet wine

-Wine pairing: best paired with a sweet Tuscan Vin Santo, Malvasia, a late harvest wine, aleatico from the Elba Island or a passito from Pantelleria.
+Wine pairing: best paired with a sweet Tuscan Vin Santo, Malvasia, a late harvest wine, an Aleatico from Elba Island or Passito from Pantelleria.